How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 ---

 Zero progress is not the worst outcome you can face in special education.
 Writing about it dishonestly is.
-When a student ends the year at exactly the same performance level they started, the IEP team has two choices: obscure that fact with vague language and wishful goals, or treat the flat trendline as diagnostic data and build a sharper plan from it.
+When a student ends the year at the same performance level they started, the IEP team has two choices.
+They can hide this fact with vague language and hopeful goals, or treat the flat trendline as useful data and build a better plan from it.

 The second approach is the only one that serves the student.
 It is also the only one that protects you legally.